Podcasts have been making serious gains in popularity over the last few years.

 It’s not surprising that podcasts continue to grab more and more attention.
 They’re easy to listen to while commuting or around the house, and there’s a topic on just about everything – including talent and recruitment.

 Podcasts are a great tool for expanding your recruitment skills, learning something new about talent acquisition, and ultimately growing your career – all without having to spend a dime or leave the comfort of your home.

-There are hundreds of podcasts out there, so to save your time and help you find a show you’re sure to love, here are ten of our favorite recruiting podcasts you should subscribe to in 2019.
+There are hundreds of podcasts out there, so to save your time and help you find a show you’re sure to love, here are eleven of our favorite recruiting podcasts you should subscribe to in 2019.

 - The Employer Branding Podcast with Jörgen Sundberg

 - The Chad & Cheese Podcast with Chad Sowash and Joel Cheesman

 - The Jim Stroud Podcast with Jim Stroud

 - Working with Slate

 - Small Business War Stories with Pablo Fuentes

 - Hire Up with John P. Beck, Jr.